 11. Grants, Contracts, and Donations (580000–581999)

 All property, money, or other non-capitalized assets given, bequeathed, escheated, or abandoned to the State, except for federal sources.
 Revenue of this type received from the federal government should be recorded in the federal revenue class (590000–599999).
+For proprietary fund statements, revenues in this category are classified as other nonoperating revenues or noncapital subsidies, unless noted below.
 Ranges within grants/contracts/donations include:

+Restricted capital grants/contracts (580001-580099) – revenue in this category is classified as capital subsidies in the proprietary fund statements.
+The restriction on capital outlay use must come from an external party or legislation.
+The use of revenue for capital outlay does not constitute a restriction.

 Private grants/contracts (581100–581199)

 State grants/contracts (581200–581299)